Brandy Clark: 2016present: Big Day in a Small Town and Your Life Is a Record

-On June 10, 2016 Clark released her second album Big Day in a Small Town, which was produced by Jay Joyce.
+On June 10, 2016, Clark released her second album Big Day in a Small Town, which was produced by Jay Joyce.
 Lead single "Girl Next Door" became her only chart entry to date, reaching No. 39 on Country Airplay.

-Clark announced a new album in 2020 titled Your Life Is a Record.
-Also produced by Joyce, the album is led off by the single "Who You Thought I Was".
+Clark releasedYour Life Is a Record in 2020.
+Also produced by Joyce, the album was nominated for a Grammy for Best Country Album.

+In 2023, Clark released a self-titled album, Brandy Clark.
+It was nominated for five Grammys, including Best Americana Album.
+Clark won the Grammy, her first, for Best Americana Performance for her song, "Dear Insecurity", featuring Brandi Carlile.

 Critical reception

 Clark's song "Stripes" received favorable reviews from critics.
 Ben Foster of Country Universe praised the track:

 "As the first radio bid from an exceptionally talented singer-songwriter, "Stripes" does not disappoint.
 It's an ambitious, energetic debut single that makes the prospect of a full-length Brandy Clark album even more enticing."
 Foster rated the song an A.

 Music roots publication Engine 145 described her as "one of the most talented songwriters on Music Row, and she proves she is as talented a performer as she is a writer."
 12 Stories received a 4.5-out-of-5 rating.

 Americana and Roots music blog Twang Nation placed 12 Stories at the top spot of its best of 2013 "Cream of the Crop".

 NPR music critic Ann Powers named the album her favorite of 2013.
 Powers noted that others share her sentiments, writing, "the top honor on many critics' lists is going to Clark, a storyteller of the highest caliber."

 The Los Angeles Times wrote that Clark's 2017 release Live from Los Angeles is "smart to the core."

 Your Life Is a Record has been described as "the best-sounding album that she’s released."
+The New Yorker wrote about the album saying, "No One Is Writing Better Country Songs than Brandy Clark Is".
+Writing about her 2023 self-titled album, NPR described Clark's voice as "a powerful, agile instrument that she wields masterfully".